-- b) Written rationale describing the manner in which a view has been obscured by tree growth, and the manner in which the applicant wishes to have the tree pruned or removed in order to re-establish a view. - c) Non-refundable fee .... - d) Property title demonstrating 2 years of continuous property ownership prior to the date of application. - e) Photographic and/or graphic information that clearly demonstrates the manner in which a view has become obscured by tree growth. .... - f) Funds for geotechnical/hydrological assessments ....
+- b) Written rationale describing the manner in which a view has been obscured by tree growth, and the manner in which the applicant wishes to have the tree pruned or removed in order to reestablish a view. - c) Non-refundable fee - d) Property title demonstrating 2 years of continuous property ownership prior to the date of application. - e) Photographic and/or graphic information that clearly demonstrates the manner in which a view has become obscured by tree growth. - f) Funds for geotechnical/hydrological assessments a) and b) The City will mail letters, ... to all White Rock property owners within 100 metres of the tree under application, notifying the property owners of the application, the rationale provided for tree pruning or removal, ... andindicate either support or opposition to the application within 2 weeks of the letter delivery....